 While it is necessary to have some local flexibility, it has been agreed, both in the development of the LOMP and the proactive and reactive response to a coronavirus (COVID-19) outbreak, that it is also important to be consistent.

 The South West Regional Directors of Public Health have agreed to the following working principles:

-- We will work together as a public health system, building on and making use of the existing close working relationships we have between the local authority public health teams and Public Health England (PHE).
+- We will work together as a public health system, building on and making use of the existing close working relationships we have between the Local Authority public health teams and the UK Health Security Agency (UKHSA).
 We will try to ensure we make the best use of the capacity and capability of the regional public health workforce.

 - While recognising local sovereignty, we will use a common language to describe the local governance arrangements: